SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/README.md

 - Implemented SKIP_EVERYONE action card logic and DRAW_FIVE card logic and integrated into model action-card handling
 - Created test cases for the AIPlayer class
 - Fixed issue where human players could play more than one card per turn
+- Implemented complete save/load system (serialization + deserialization) and performed initial testing
+- Implemented full replay functionality allowing a new round or new game

 **Samy Kaddour**
 - Implemented WILD card functionality with color selection